Jonathan-Eyler-Werve/eylerwerve-dot-com/_includes/page/jonathan-profile.md

 Hello!
-I'm a digital product designer with 20 years experience making Web and native software.
-I've also worked in product management, people leadership and as a full stack developer.
+I'm a technologist with 20 years experience creating products for people on the Internet.
+I've worked in product, design, people leadership and as a full stack developer.
 I am interested in building the right things (user centered design), building them well (agile & XP), and managing risk thoughtfully (lean product).

-Currently, Staff Product Designer at Pivotal Labs, consulting to places like Boeing, Discover and Optum Health.
+Currentl leading consulting teams at VMware Tanzu Labs.

 Previously I was a director of product design at Sprout Social, director of UX at Polymathic, and director of product at Dev Bootcamp.
 Some early phase startups: Moxie Jean, Civic Workbench, Sparks Custom Publishing.
 I worked in civic tech, at Global Integrity, The Engine Room and the Center for Public Integrity.